keysight-eggplant/real-user-data-sdk-js/README.md

 ```

 # JS SDK

 ## Collector

 A collector is a `class` which executes all the `Collectors` provided.
 It expects a `Transport` and collection of `Collectors`.
 When `collect` is called, the event is prepared and then sent using the `Transport`.

 ## Collectors

 A `function`, `object` or `class` with an `async` prepare method.
 The prepare method is given an `event` and is expected to return an augmented `event`.

 ## Transport

 A `class` which knows how to send the event to the target destination when the `async` method `execute` is called.

 ## defaultCollection

 The default collection (`array`) of `Collectors` provided by the SDK.
 New `Collectors` can be merged with the default `Collectors` to compose unique sequences.

 ## Contributing

-The main purpose of this repository is to continue to evolve *rci event collector*, making it faster and easier to use.
+The main purpose of this repository is to continue to evolve _rci event collector_, making it faster and easier to use.
 Development of this SDK happens in the open on GitHub, and we are grateful to the community for [contributing bugfixes and improvements](TEMPLATE_PULL_REQUEST.md), [raising issues](TEMPLATE_BUG_REPORT.md) and [suggesting new features](TEMPLATE_FEATURE_REQUEST.md).
 Read below to learn how you can take part in it.

 ### Code of Conduct

-Facebook has adopted a [Code of Conduct](CODE_OF_CONDUCT.md) that we expect project participants to adhere to.
+This SDK has adopted a [Code of Conduct](CODE_OF_CONDUCT.md) that we expect project participants to adhere to.
 Please read the the full text so that you can understand what actions will and will not be tolerated.

 ## Contributors